X86 calling conventions: Historical background

-Prior to microcomputers, the machine manufacturer generally provided an operating system and compilers for several programming languages.
-The calling convention(s) for each platform were those defined by the manufacturer's programming tools.

-Early microcomputers before the Commodore Pet and Apple II generally came without an OS or compilers.
-The IBM PC came with Microsoft's fore-runner to Windows, the Disk Operating System (DOS), but it did not come with a compiler.
-The only hardware standard for IBM PC-compatible machines was defined by the Intel processors (8086, 80386) and the literal hardware IBM shipped.
+The standard for IBM PC compatibles was defined by the Intel processors (8086, 80386) and the literal hardware IBM shipped.
 Hardware extensions and all software standards (save for a BIOS calling convention) were thrown open to market competition.

 A multitude of independent software firms offered operating systems, compilers for many programming languages, and applications.
 Many different calling schemes were implemented by the firms, often mutually exclusive, based on different requirements, historical practices, and programmer creativity.

-After the IBM-compatible market shakeout, Microsoft operating systems and programming tools (with differing conventions) predominated, while second-tier firms like Borland and Novell, and open-source projects like GCC, still maintained their own standards.
+After the IBM compatible market shakeout, Microsoft operating systems and programming tools (with differing conventions) predominated, while second-tier firms like Borland and Novell, and open-source projects like GNU Compiler Collection (GCC), still maintained their own standards.
 Provisions for interoperability between vendors and products were eventually adopted, simplifying the problem of choosing a viable convention.

 Caller clean-up

-In these conventions, the caller cleans the arguments from the stack.
+In these types of calling conventions, the caller cleans the arguments from the stack (resets the state of the stack just as it was before the callee function was called).